QuantumRevenant/DeltaMarket/README.md

 The program is in Spanish and the code in a mix between English and Spanish

 V5.7 file has an error in the registry
 V5.6 file has other bugs (details) that I don't remember.
-It does not have the error of 5.7
+It does not have the error in the registry of V5.7

 Each .zip has an .exe of the same .py file (so you don't need to install python or the packages)